Updated on 2/24/2022

 Although Tyson’s situation is relatively uncommon, small businesses in extremely niche industries may also find that they can generate sufficient leads through their reputation and word of mouth.

-Predictions for Small Business Websites in 2019 and Beyond
+Predictions for Small Business Websites Moving Forward

 As 58% of small businesses without a website invest in 2018, and still more companies refresh and maintain their existing ones, experts predict promising changes in web design trends.

-Emerging technology such as chatbots promise to create a richer experience for internet users and brands alike.
+Emerging technology such as chatbots promises to create a richer experience for internet users and brands alike.
 As websites become more mobile-friendly, experts predict that flat designs and an emphasis on typography will help cut down on rich content that risks slowing loading times without sacrificing visual appeal.

 Additionally, personalization techniques will help cater website content to specific users’ needs by using data about their location and other factors to predict what content will be most relevant to them.